Private Student Loan Basics

 - You have options.
-Some private loans offer different payment options (including making payments while in school) which can help reduce your interest rate and/or overall loan cost.
+Some private loans offer different payment options (including making payments while in school) which can help reduce your interest rate and/or overall total loan cost.

 Before signing on the dotted line to accept a student loan, remember that regardless of whether you actually graduate from school or not, student loans must be paid back.
 Defaulting on a student loan can have a major impact on your financial future.
-Not paying your loans will lower your credit score and can affect major milestones in your life, including your ability to get a car loan, a credit card, a mortgage, or even a job.
+Not paying your loans may lower your credit score and may affect major milestones in your life, including your ability to get a car loan, a credit card, a mortgage, or even a job.

 How to apply for a private student loan

 Learning about the different loans available can help you find the one that best suits your individual needs.
 A good place to start is your college’s financial aid office, which may have a "lender list" (a list of private student loan providers that the school recommends).
 Compare what each lender has to offer in terms of fees, interest rates, and repayment options.